Île Rouge: Service history

 At the end of her charter to DFDS Seaways in November 2014, Stena Line took possession of the vessel returning her to her original name, albeit with a Stena prefix, and sending her for an extensive refit to return the cargo arrangements to their original configuration and refurbish the interiors similar to sisterships Stena Superfast VII and Stena Superfast VIII operating on the Cairnryan (Loch Ryan) to Belfast route.
-After refit the ship replaced MS Stena Nordica (which itself is being chartered to DFDS Seaways to take up the timetable Stena Superfast X previous operated) on the Holyhead–Dublin Port route on 9 March 2015.
+After refit the ship replaced Stena Nordica (which itself is being chartered to DFDS Seaways to take up the timetable Stena Superfast X previous operated) on the Holyhead–Dublin Port route on 9 March 2015.
 Stena Superfast X substantially increased the freight and passenger capacity on the route and coincided with the withdrawal of the Stena HSS service to Dún Laoghaire.
-In January 2020 Stena line announced that Stena Superfast X chartered to Corsica Linea and will be renamed A Nepita to her new owners which will be delivered in March 2020.
-It will be serviced for new ownership in Piraeus, Greece, and will have maintenance for new service in Greece (+100 cabins and maybe scrubbers).
+In January 2020 Stena line announced that Stena Superfast X would be chartered to Corsica Linea and will be renamed A. Nepita by her new owners.
+Before entering service with Corsica Linea, she was refitted into an overnight ferry in Piraeus, Greece.
+The refit included the addition of 131 cabins (94 of which were newly built and 33 are converted crew cabins), bringing the total number of passenger cabins to 176.
+Two scrubbers were also added.

+In January 2026, Marine Atlantic, a Crown corporation based in St. John’s, Newfoundland and Labrador, announced a five-year charter agreement with Stena to lease A Nepita.
+The ship will undergo modifications for compatibility with Marine Atlantic’s docking infrastructure and put the Canadian flag and is scheduled to arrive in Canada in summer 2026, with entry into service planned for fall 2026 following integration and crew familiarization.